Diversity in Lyman Continuum Escape at $z\sim0.3$ Revealed by WISE Infrared Observations: Discussion

 The Ly$\alpha$ profile may provide information on the gas density and geometry of a galaxy \citep[e.g.,][]{schaerer2011,verhamme2015,hu2023,pahl2024}.
-In our sample, 9 strong leakers were observed with the COS medium-resolution spectrograph (G160M), comprising 2 IR-detected and 7 IR-undetected sources.
-All 7 IR-undetected galaxies exhibit double-peaked profiles, though the secondary peak in J1121+3806 is relatively faint.
-It is worth noting that 5 of these sources satisfy the criteria proposed by \citet{verhamme2015}, specifically a small shift of the profile maximum compared to the systemic redshift $v_\mathrm{peak} < 150$ km/s and a small peak separation $v_\mathrm{sep} < 300$ km/s, indicating low H$\,\textsc{i}$ column densities and a high likelihood of LyC leakage.
-J1233+4959 and J0925+1403 represent borderline cases; while their $v_\mathrm{sep}$ values ($352.8$ and $308.5$ km s$^{-1}$) slightly exceed the nominal threshold, they remain largely consistent with the kinematics of leakers.
-Furthermore, 6 out of 7 IR-undetected sources display a red peak asymmetry $A_r < 3$ \citep[as defined in][]{kakiichi2021}, suggesting that these systems may be closer to a density-bound regime where LyC photons escape through a globally low H$\,\textsc{i}$ column density.
-The only exception is J1243+4646, whose higher asymmetry ($A_r = 4.07$) is likely associated with its complex multi-peaked profile, possibly reflecting a more disturbed gas geometry compared to the rest of the subsample.
+In our sample, {\bf 8 IR-undetected and 5 IR-detected strong leakers were observed with the COS medium-resolution spectrograph (G160M).
+The corresponding Ly$\alpha$ profiles are shown in Figure \ref{fig:lya_profile}.} \textbf{We measure the velocity offset of the dominant peak ($v_{\mathrm{peak}}$), the peak separation ($v_{\mathrm{sep}}$), and the red-side asymmetry parameter ($A_r$; \citealt{kakiichi2021}) from these spectra.
+These parameters provide information on the distribution of gas and LyC-leaking conditions \citep{vanzella2015,kakiichi2021}.
+For the IR-undetected strong leakers, we find that 6 of these 8 sources satisfy $v_\mathrm{sep} < 300$ km/s, and 7 sources satisfy $v_\mathrm{peak} < 150$ km/s, indicating low H$\,\textsc{i}$ column densities and a high likelihood of LyC leakage \citep{verhamme2015}.
+J0925+1403 represents a borderline case; its $v_\mathrm{sep}$ ($306.2$ km/s) and $v_\mathrm{peak}$ ($174.6$ km/s) slightly exceed the threshold.} Furthermore, \textbf{7} IR-undetected sources display a red peak asymmetry $A_r < 3$, suggesting that these systems may be closer to a density-bound regime where LyC photons escape through a globally low H$\,\textsc{i}$ column density.
+The only exception is J1243+4646, whose higher asymmetry \textbf{($A_r = 4.11$)} is likely associated with its complex multi-peaked profile, possibly reflecting a more disturbed gas geometry compared to the rest of the subsample.